Metaswitch/clearwater-readthedocs/Clearwater IP Port Usage.md

         TCP/7800

-The following ports need to be open to all homestead nodes:
+They also need the following ports opened to all homestead nodes:

 * Registration Termination Requests (if using an HSS):